mssch/kismatic/vendor-ansible/README.md

 # Vendoring Ansible

 Using python's `pip`, it is possible to install a python package and all it's dependencies into a specific directory.
 Taking advantage of this capability, we can vendor Ansible and it's dependencies.
 The only caveat is that the `PYTHONPATH` has to point to the vendored folder.

 ## Using Docker to create vendored package
 The Dockerfile creates an image that contains all the dependencies that are necessary to install Ansible using pip.

 Once the image is built, run the following to obtain a vendored Ansible package
 ```
 docker run --rm -v $(pwd)/out:/ansible apprenda/vendor-ansible \
-    pip install --install-option="--prefix=/ansible" ansible
+    pip install --install-option="--prefix=/ansible" ansible==2.1.2.0
 ```

 The `--install-option` flag is telling pip to install the ansible package to the `/ansible` directory.